Eggceptional14/DepressionDetectionDCNN/README.md

 ## Acknowledgments

 My sincere gratitude goes toward my advisor Dr. Edmond S. L. Ho for guiding this project.
-I also wanted to express my thanks towards my friends and family for their support through out this time.
+I also wanted to express my thanks towards USC Institute for Creative Technology for providing the dataset used by this project.

 <!-- Inspiration, code snippets, etc.